 The Norway Rat

-Another name for the Norway rat is the brown rat, and they are the pests that are commonly seen scurrying around in the subways of New York City.
+Another name for the Norway rat a.k.a. the brown rat is the pests that are commonly seen scurrying around in the subways of New York City.
 They are larger and nastier than their rodent counterpart, the house mouse, and they are an extremely adaptable species.
 While house mice are rarely aggressive, a Norway rat will bite humans if they feel cornered or threatened.
-If you suspect you have a rat living in your home, it is a good idea to call for Seattle rodent control right away as they can carry Weil’s disease, viral hemorrhagic fever cryptosporidiosis, as well as several other diseases.
+If you suspect you have a rat living in your home, it is a good idea to call for rodent control right away as they can carry Weil’s disease, viral hemorrhagic fever cryptosporidiosis, as well as several other diseases.

 Brown rats can grow to be up to 10 inches long, and they tend to weigh around 12 ounces.
 Their fur is usually a dark brown or gray color, and it appears coarser and dirtier than a mouse’s fur.
 They tend to have poor eyesight, which is why animal control experts say that rats will stick to a familiar foraging routine.
 Norway rats burrow, and you may find bundles of dirt, trash, or balls of newspaper that indicate a nest is present.